michelacameletti/risultati_modello_inla/README.md

 ## List of small suggestions:

 - Line 11: It would be stronger to mention the result of the study here.
-Fine or coarse?
+Fine or coarse? **<---QUESTA NON LA CAPISCO PROPRIO**

 Can be used as a motivation why the focus on PM10 in stead of PM2.5.

 **Chiesto a Giorgio**